Angela of Foligno: Works and later life

-Considered a "great medieval mystic," Angela is said to have received mystical revelations, which she dictated to a scribe in the late 13th century.
+Angela is said to have received mystical revelations, which she dictated to a scribe in the late 13th century.
 These accounts are contained in a compilation of two works, usually published under the title Il Libro della Beata Angela da Foligno.

 Angela recorded the history of her conversion in her Book of Visions and Instructions.
-She dictated, in her Umbrian dialect, an account of her spiritual progress, known as the Memoriale, which was transcribed in Latin by a man known as "Brother A." This work was probably begun in 1292.
+She dictated, in her Umbrian dialect, an account of her spiritual progress, known as the Memoriale, which was transcribed in Latin by a Franciscan friar indicated only as "Bro A." This work was probably begun in 1292.
 The Memorial is the first part of two sections of Angela of Foligno's Liber.
 The second text is known as Instructions and is composed of thirty-six instructional texts, a note about her death, and an epilogue.
 These texts appear in different orders in different manuscripts, and there is not known to be one correct order.